ory/docs/docs/oathkeeper/index.md

 The ORY Oathkeeper Access Control Decision API follows best-practices and works with most (if not all) modern API gateways and reverse proxies.
-To verify a request, send it to the `decisions` endpoint of the Ory Authkeeper API port.
+To verify a request, send it to the `decisions` endpoint located at the Ory Authkeeper API port.
 It matches every sub-path and HTTP Method:

 - `GET /decisions/v1/api`
 - `PUT /decisions/my/other/api`